TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

   files necessary to interpret the pathways files will be returned
   - request will be identified by station
   - application will be able to specify a minimum confidence level
-  - application will be able to specify a version of the pathways standard that they can accept (should this be a list?)
+  - application will be able to specify a version of the pathways standard that they can accept
 - As an application, I wish to retrieve a specific pathways file for a station
   - GTFS-static files including the pathways.txt, stops.txt and levels.txt files and any GTFS static files necessary to interpret the pathways files will be returned
-  - application will provide station, date, and schema_version
+  - application will provide file_id, file_id to be retrieved by using the list of pathways data files available call

 ### Specifications
 - There will be one API path that will take station_id, and an optional minimum confidence level and an optional